zacharopoulou/microT-CNN/README.md

 #### A guide to fix input files

-- For coordinates of exons and sequences of transcripts on a fasta format, you can use the fix_exons.R script.
+- For coordinates of exons and sequences of transcripts in a FASTA format, you can employ the fix_exons_fasta_files.R script.
+This script requires a file containing transcript names (refer to transcript_id_list.txt for the format).
+It will generate two files that can be used as inputs for microT-CNN: a tab-separated file containing the coordinates of exons for each transcript, and a FASTA file containing their sequences.